We can help you:

 Can I receive tax relief on pension contributions?

-You are entitled to receive income tax relief against earnings from your employment for your pension contributions.
+You are entitled to receive income tax relief on your pension contributions.

 However, these contributions are subject to certain limits.
 These limits have age-related thresholds and there is also a limit on total earnings eligible for tax relief.